tytydraco/yessleep/out/My_Dads_a_Big_Dummy.md

 "No!
 I think that embalming fluid made your head goofy."

+"Naw boy.
+Yer ma wanted sex on the back of the bus-"

+"That doesn't make her a whore, you big dummy," I  said feeling my collar start to get hot.

+"She wanted me to drive the bus, son...."

+"You lie like the rug, dummy," I said just to be saying something.

 "Think what you want, junior.
 But you know it's true.
 All those men.
 All those stifled screams in the night.
 It's true.
-All I did was give her what she deserved."
+All I did was give her what she deserved.
+Just like Weepy Moyer gave it around Chicago with an ice pick; only better."

 "You're insane.
 Mom should have never let you back in.
 She should have let you die in the street from Covid."

 "I wish she had.
 Be better than sharing this crummy sty with your cowardly ass.
-I ain't even sure you're my spawn, boy."
+I ain't even sure you're my spawn, boy.

+Imagine a boy of mine getting his vengeance with a Black & Decker.
+Ice pick is the way to go.
+A nice ice cold ice pick.
+That takes a specialist to serve it cold.
+Yeah," senior goaded making a double-take.
+"You probably ain't even of my seed."

-"Wouldn't that be nice?"
-I asked.
-"And watch your mouth about Mom, dummy," I warned, "or I'll wash it out with Murphy's oil."
+"Wouldn't that be nice, Pinocchio?"
+I mused.
+"And watch your mouth about Mom, dummy," I warned, "or I'll wash it out with Murphy's oil and a blowtorch."

 "Watch your mouth, dummy," Dad mimicked.
 "Watch your mouth, dummy!"